State police, SERT team responding to man barricaded in Mill Run home

-A man with a history of threats of violence toward law enforcement and other first responders is barricaded in his home in Mill Run after an incident involving a plumber, according to state police.
+A man with a history of violence toward law enforcement and EMS barricaded himself in his home in Mill Run after an incident involving a plumber, according to state police.

-A Special Emergency Response Team (SERT) was called to the home of Frank "Frankie" Hunter Bowers, 56, on Mill Run Road (Route 381) at about 2 p.m. after a plumber called 911, saying he was scared off by Bowers, and his truck got stuck in the mud when he tried to leave.
-Officials later discovered Bowers allegedly stole the man's tools and tried to light his truck on fire.
-Mill Run Road is closed in the area.
-The standoff was still ongoing at 6 p.m.
+A Special Emergency Response Team (SERT) was called to the home of Frank "Frankie" Hunter Bowers, 56, on Mill Run Road (Route 381) at about 2 p.m. after a plumber called 911, saying he was scared off and chased down by Bowers.
+The plumber's truck got stuck in the mud when he tried to leave.
+When police arrived, Bowers barricaded himself in his house.
+Troopers discovered Bowers allegedly stole the man's tools and tried to light his truck on fire.

+Mill Run Road was closed in the area for several hours.
+The standoff was still ongoing at the 7 p.m. deadline.

 Bowers faced charges in 2017 for abusing the 911 system by calling multiple times on a monthly basis to report medical emergencies that were deemed nonexistent, and acting abusive and combative when EMS arrived.
-That led to a policy for Fayette EMS to contact state police to assist them when Bowers calls.
+Fayette EMS has had a policy for years to contact state police to assist them when Bowers calls.
 At least two troopers are sent to each call.
 Most of his 911 calls are made while intoxicated, according to court documents.

 In 2013, he was convicted of attempting to disarm a state trooper.
 He called police to report an assault, and then said he wanted to show him a beehive in his backyard.
 There, he made an unsuccessful attempt to remove the officer’s gun from his holster.